HOW TO Create an Application Landscape with Views

 We will use the Visual Designer to create a view.

 On Dragon1, a view is defined as a filter of a model for certain data entities.
-For example purposes, we will generate a view that only shows applications that have a certain value for an attribute (like an overview of applications with an outdated platform or high maintenance costs).
+For example, we will generate a view that only shows applications with a certain value for an attribute (like an overview of applications with an outdated platform or high maintenance costs).

-In practice architects often create 20 to 30 different views for the application landscape, all to serve the needs and interests that various stakeholders.
+In practice, architects often create 20 to 30 views for the application landscape, all to serve the needs and interests of various stakeholders.
 The goal is to support their decision-making with (visualizations of) the views or to guide a project with (visualizations of) the views.

 Read here on the Dragon1 help how to create views.